Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

   - No we're not the ones trying to keep the Cybervators enslaved
   - haha that's rich coming from someone that...
 Wait she didn't tell you Makkusu?!
 Yahaira plans to kill every Citizen on this planet leaving only the Cybervators

 You don't understand I have no other choice do you really want your... no our child to live in a world like this a world in which they no free limited to be nothing but a slave.
+You said it your self you wanted to make the world better for future generations.